Poem: Police Man

 “I have always enjoyed writing lyrics to tunes of well-known songs to fit a special event, person, or topic.
 My late mom was a professional musician (pianist and organist), so I was surrounded by all kinds of music growing up.
 I sang and played the trumpet,” said Stagg.
 “After recently hearing Billy Joel’s classic 'Piano Man' I thought of a couple of police-related lyrics that would fit the tune and acknowledge all my law enforcement brothers and sisters.

-“I am in my 41st year as a police officer, all in uniform and working on the street.
+“I am in my 44th year as a police officer, all in uniform and working on the street.
 I still love this side of the job and all we are called to handle during a shift.
-Although I will admit that at the end of some shifts, my 64-year-old body reminds me I’m not that 22-year-old rookie anymore!”
+Although I will admit that at the end of some shifts, my 67-year-old body reminds me I’m not that 22-year-old rookie anymore!”

-Officer Stagg has served as a negotiator on IMPD’s Hostage-Crisis Negotiation Team for 24 years and has been an Honor Guard “TAPS” bugler for the past 31 years.
+Officer Stagg has served as a negotiator on IMPD’s Hostage-Crisis Negotiation Team for 27 years and has been an Honor Guard “TAPS” bugler for more than 30 years.

 Email your submissions for consideration to email@example.com.